REQUIREMENTS FOR PAPERS

 6. Below comes the title of the article, the name (names)of the author(s) and an

-abstract containing from 200 to 250 words and keywords in Russian and English.
+abstract containing from 200 to 250 words and keywords in Ukrainian and English.
 If

-the article is written in Russian or English, then the author’s name, title of publication,
+the article is written in English, then the author’s name, title of publication,

 abstract and keywords should be submitted in Ukrainian and in one of the foreign